 - Significantly, fossil fuels like oil produce greenhouse gas emissions when burned.
 Scientists advocate transitioning to renewable energy sources and leaving the majority of remaining oil reserves in the ground.

 As the sea ice melts and more shipping routes open up,the Arctic is expected to see an increase in shipping traffic.
-The effects of these additional activities are unknown, although there are concerns about increased undersea sound, enhanced risk of oil spills as a result of shipping accidents, and the general lack of an emergency response infrastructure for both human and environmental safety.
+The effects of these additional activities on polar bears are unknown, although there are concerns about increased undersea sound, enhanced risk of oil spills as a result of shipping accidents, and the general lack of an emergency response infrastructure for both human and environmental safety.

 As with increased ship traffic, more tourism in the Arctic could pose a threat to polar bears and lead to a surge of polar bear-human conflicts.
 Ship-based tourism also adds to the concerns around commercial shipping.